roachhd/games/faq.md

 title: Help / FAQ
 ---

-What is harmony?
+How to play Panda Love?
-: Harmony is a free jekyll theme, for bloggers who love jekyll.
-Designed and build by [Gayan Virajith](http://gayanvirajith.github.io) & [Maheshika Lakmali](http://maheshikalakmali.github.io).
+: Panda Love is a game of timing and accuracy.
+Designed and build by [Katie Ball](http://katieball.me)

 Why are you doing this?
-: For experience!
-Free resources are always good way to learn what you love, also help us to produce good digital work and it might end up being useful to someone.
+: For fun!
+And just because.

 Well, still have something in your mind?
-: Please drop a line to [gayanvirajith@gmail.com](gayanvirajith@gmail.com) or an [issue](https://github.com/gayanvirajith/harmony/issues/new) on Github, I am glad to response.
+: Please drop a line to [katie@roachhd.com](katie@roachhd.com) or an [issue](https://github.com/roachhd/games/issues/new) on Github, I am happy to respond.